olmesm/hugo-theme-one/README.md

 ```
 hugo new archives.md

-# then add the following line in the front matter
+# then add the following line in the front matter of archives.md
 type: "archives"
 ```

+Take a look inside the [exampleSite](https://github.com/resugary/hugo-theme-one/tree/master/exampleSite) folder if you get stuck.

 ## Configuration